Binghamton-University-CS/University-Course-Managment-System/README.md

-This code defines a program that manages courses and student enrollment.

-First, it defines two structures, Course and Student, that represent the properties of a course and a student, respectively.
-Then, it defines several helper functions that check the validity of input strings or integers: isValidBNumber checks if a string is a valid B Number, isValidUserID checks if a string is a valid user ID, isValidCRN checks if an integer is a valid course registration number, findStudentIndex finds the index of a student with a given B Number in an array of students, and findCourseIndex finds the index of a course with a given CRN in an array of courses.

-The enroll function adds a new student to an array of students, if the input arguments are valid and the student does not already exist in the array.
-It first checks if any of the input arguments are empty, and if so, it prints an error message and returns.
-Then, it checks if a student with the same B Number already exists in the array, and if so, it prints an error message and returns.
-Finally, it creates a new student object, adds it to a new array of students (with size one greater than the original array), and deletes the original array.

-The showPrompt function prints out a set of commands that the user can enter into the program, along with the expected input format for each command.

-The main function initializes several variables and starts a loop that reads in user input from the console.
-Depending on the input command, it performs different operations on an array of courses and an array of students.
-The possible commands are:
+This program simulates a basic course enrollment system, allowing the user to build and cancel courses, enroll and drop students from courses, and view a course roster or student schedule.

+The program uses two structs, Course and Student, to represent a course and a student, respectively.
+A Course has a CRN, department, course number, and name, while a Student has a B-number, user ID, first name, last name, and a dynamic array of pointers to courses.
+The array of courses is dynamically allocated so that a Student can be enrolled in any number of courses.

+The main function of the program repeatedly prompts the user for a command and executes the corresponding action until the user enters "quit".
+The program uses several helper functions to perform input validation and search for elements within the Course and Student arrays.

-build: adds a new course to the array of courses, with a given CRN, department, course number, and name.
-If any of the input arguments are invalid, it prints an error message and continues to the next iteration of the loop.
+The "build" command allows the user to add a new Course to the array.
+The user must enter a valid CRN, department, course number, and name, and the program checks that the CRN does not already exist before adding the new Course to the array.

-cancel: removes a course from the array of courses with a given CRN.
-enroll: adds a new student to the array of students, with a given B Number, user ID, first name, and last name.
-If any of the input arguments are invalid, it prints an error message and continues to the next iteration of the loop.
-add: enrolls a student in a course, given their B Number and the CRN of the course.
-If the student or course do not exist, or if the student is already enrolled in the course, it prints an error message.
-drop: removes a student from a course, given their B Number and the CRN of the course.
-If the student or course do not exist, or if the student is not enrolled in the course, it prints an error message.
+The "cancel" command allows the user to remove a Course from the array by its CRN.
+If the CRN is not found in the array, the program prints a failure message.

-roster: prints out a list of all students enrolled in a course, given the CRN of the course.
-schedule: prints out a list of all courses in which a student is enrolled, given their B Number.
-quit: exits the program.
+The "enroll" command allows the user to add a new Student to the array and enroll them in one or more Courses.
+The user must enter a valid B-number, user ID, first name, and last name, and the program dynamically allocates a new array of pointers to courses for the new Student.
+The program then prompts the user to enter the CRNs of the Courses to enroll the Student in, and adds the corresponding Course pointers to the Student's array.

+The "add" command allows the user to enroll an existing Student in an additional Course.
+The user must enter a valid B-number and CRN, and the program searches for the Student and Course in the arrays before adding the Course pointer to the Student's array.

+The "drop" command allows the user to remove a Course from an existing Student's array.
+The user must enter a valid B-number and CRN, and the program searches for the Student and Course in the arrays before removing the Course pointer from the Student's array.

+The "roster" command allows the user to view a list of Students enrolled in a specific Course.
+The user must enter a valid CRN, and the program searches for the Course in the array before printing the list of Students.

+The "schedule" command allows the user to view a list of Courses that an existing Student is enrolled in.
+The user must enter a valid B-number, and the program searches for the Student in the array before printing the list of Courses.

+Overall, this program provides a basic implementation of a course enrollment system, with functionality to add and remove Courses and Students, enroll and drop Students from Courses, and view rosters and schedules.